deepakgopinath/information_theoretic_intent_disambiguation/README.md

 ## Project Description

-This github repo contains the MATLAB code for all point robot simulations in the RA-L-IROS 2019 submission, titled "Information Theoretic Characterization of Control Modes for Intent Disambiguation".
+This github repo contains the MATLAB code for all point robot simulations in the ICRA 2020 submission, titled "Information Theoretic Characterization of Control Modes for Intent Disambiguation".

 ## How to Run Code